mkdocs-material/examples/examples/fonts-custom/docs/README.md

 ## (Dis-)Advantages

 If you are loading the fonts from a CDN as in this example, you are still not limiting traffic to only your website.

-TODO: what about fonts hosted on GitHub Pages?
-A lot of documentation lies on GHP anyway, so why not load the fonts from there?
-Do they offer this?
+To do that you would need to host the fonts as part of your site as described above.

+Try not to use too many different fonts as that will slow down your page load and rendering times.

+Compared to using built-in browser fonts only, you have mote control over the look of your site.

 ## Alternatives